-The remaining 17% (approx.) is accounted for by the following categories:
+The remaining 19% (approx.) is accounted for by the following categories:

 - Credit Unions

-- Stock Exchange Member firms

-- Moneylenders
+- High Cost Credit Providers

-- Retail Credit Firms and
+- Retail Credit Firms

-- Investment (MiFID) Firms
+- Investment Firms

 The share-out of the total levy among the categories of regulated entities being charged is set out in Table 1 below.